AbhileshKapdi/Upwork-Common-Question-Answer/Answers and questions.md

 <b>How can you be confident to put your code in production?
 What helps with feeling safe to deploy and run your code?</b>

 <p>We prioritize testing sufficiently.
 So, first and foremost, we push code to the development server.
 If everything works properly, proceed to production after testing and client approval.</p>

+<b>Describe how do you build Wordpress blocks.</b>

+<p>This is the simplest way, I'll utilize the WordPress registerBlockType function from the wordpress/blocks ReactJS package.
+ReactDOMjs will also be used.
+We have also other options without using plugins!</p>

+<b>What programming languages are you most familiar with and rate your skill level on a scale from 1-10 with 1 being beginner and 10 being expert.</b>

+<p>As I mentioned, I have extensive expertise in developing websites and have worked with HTML5/CSS3/JS, Node, react, WordPress, PHP, Python, and Angular over the course of my 10+ year career.

+In every tech, I can give myself an 8 out of 10. cited earlier</p>

+<b>What techniques do you use to transform ideas into a functional website?</b>

+<p>For that, we employ the AGILE development methodology.
+Furthermore, we prioritize requirements using the MoSCoW technique.

+Basic steps in our process:

+- Main conversation
+- The guide price
+- Design and research
+- Stage of development
+- Project start-up
+- post-release assistance</p>